euanmitchell/dissertation/README.md

 ### In the main folder:

 #### alsComp.py
 * Main Python script to read text file output from ```gediMetric``` and GEDI L2A HDF5 files and generate ground residual comparison plots and statistics.
+Once
+ALS and GEDI data arrays are sorted and matched they can be written to text files.
 The command line options available are:
   * --als - the path to a directory containing text file output from ```gediMetric```.
   * --alsFile - the path and filename for a single ```gediMetric``` text file.
   * --gedi - the path to a directory containing GEDI L2A data files.
   * --gediFile - the path and filename for a single GEDI L2A data file.
   * --beams - specify whether to use all GEDI beams (the default), or only the power or coverage beams with ```all```, ```power```, or ```coverage```, respectively.
+  * --alsOutput - the path and filename to which the cleaned, sorted, and stacked ALS data arrays are written by ```plotData()```.
+  * --gediOutput - the path and filename to which the cleaned, sorted, and stacked GEDI data arrays are written by ```plotData()```.
   * --outRoot - the path to the directory to save plots to.
   * --site - provide a site name for plot titles.
   * --plots - call the ```plotData()``` method to produce ALS vs. GEDI comparison scatter plots.